The International Committee For The Conservation Of The Industrial Heritage

 Defines the goals of TICCIH and our Asian regional members to conserve and preserve Asian Industrial Heritage

 Officers, Board Members, and Life Presidents

-The directory of members is listed by country, field of interest, or thematic sector.
+The directory of members is listed by country, with members’ primary fields of interest and primary thematic sectors.